Andong Kim clan: Andong Kim clan (Old)

 His 12th successor, Kim Simin, followed the clan's footstep as a noble scholar and a swordsman, and was appointed as the military official of the North, where he fought against the Nit'anggae's rebellion during 1583.
 However, due to the corruption within Joseon Dynasty's military at the time, he resigned after publicly criticizing the king and his military order at the time.
 Although he was later reinstated as the aiding general of Jinju in 1591, his commander and comrades soon fled Jinju city upon hearing about the upcoming invasion heading to the city, leaving the citizens to die and only him to defend the city.
 Thus, he took control of the 1,000 swordsman of the Jinju castle, and began acting very proactive against the attacks.
 Despite the sheer outnumbered factions against the Japanese armies, who were now armed with Dutch firearms and guns due to their trades with the West, Kim Simin led his army to multiple victories by recapturing the lost cities of Geochang County, Goseong County, South Gyeongsang, Changwon, Jinhae-gu, and Sacheon with only 1000 men.
-Due to these incredulous and almost inhumane accomplishments, the Japanese army feared him, and dubbed him as a monster / ghost / phantasm named 'Mokuso Sokahn (木曽判官 もくそかん / 蝦蟇の妖術使い)'.
+Due to these incredulous and almost inhumane accomplishments, the Japanese army feared him, and dubbed him as a monster / ghost / phantasm named Mokusō Hōgan (木曽判官).
 This myth was only solidified during the siege of Jinju castle, where Ukita Hideie and samurai Hosokawa Tadaoki led a siege against 3,800 soldiers of Jinju city with 30,000 Japanese armies.
 However, the Japanese samurais lost within 7 days siege, with 16,000 casualties whereas Jinju army only suffered 150 casualties in total.
-Although a bullet wound that Simin received during this siege took his life 11 days after the siege ended, his myth was further solidified by the 18th century kabuki 'The Legend of Tenjiku Tokubei (天竺徳兵衛韓噺)', which depicts Tenjuku Tokubei as the son of Kim Simin, who teaches him evil Christian magic and orders him to terrorize Japan.
+Although a bullet wound that Simin received during this siege took his life 11 days after the siege ended, his myth was further solidified by the 18th century kabuki The Legend of Tenjiku Tokubei (天竺徳兵衛韓噺), which depicts Tenjuku Tokubei as the son of Kim Simin, who teaches him evil Christian magic and orders him to terrorize Japan.
 The census in 2020 found the number of members to be 1,005,500.